Table of Contents

 They also have a short fuse, so these mighty half-Dachshunds, half-Chihuahuas, are not the best dogs for families with small kids.
 They have a low tolerance threshold and won’t put up with toddlers pulling on their tails or tugging their ears.

 They can be socialized up to a point, but you can never be too careful with small children and these doggies—to be on the safe side, don’t leave them unsupervised together.
+That is one of the vital Dachshund facts to keep in mind.

 Want to Compare the Chiweenie With Other Dachshund Mixed Breeds?